metaplatform/metajs/components/template.md

 ## Overview
 MetaJS templating engine provides data-binding, conditions and loops.
 It is dom-based which means that it manipulates directly with DOM without text-based re-rendering and re-parsing which provides high performance and flexibility.

+### Usability & compatibility
+MetaJS Template library can be used standalone and not depends on WebComponents specification so it works in most modern browsers.
+See [working demo](http://repo.meta-platform.com/metajs/demo/template-native.html).

+Just include `dist/template.min.js`.

 ### Concept
 Template engine processes DOM nodes by definition rules.
 Engine goes throught selectors and executes processing function for every node returned by selector.